yalicee/march-23-be-pg-theme-parks/README.md

 ];
 ```

+---

 ### Task 8

-Now that we have the modified `rides` data. use that function to format the rides data and insert the data into the rides table.
+Now that we have the modified `rides` data contain the values our table needs, we need to insert that data onto the table.

+As before, we should utilise the `format()` function available to us from `pg-format`.

+#### 8.1

+Create a utility function to arrange the rides data: `arrangeRidesData()`

+It should take one argument, containing rides data, and return a *nested array* to be passed as a second argument into `format()`.

+> *Use T.D.D.* :red_square: :green_square: :recycle:

+#### 8.2

+Now to put it all together!
+Create an `insertRides()` function.

+This function will do the task of inserting the correct rides data into the database.
+It should take modified `rides` data and insert it, utilising `pg-format` and the utility function you've just defined and tested.

+---

 ### Task 9

-Now we should have some rides data stored in our database, You can complete the `selectRidesByParkId` function in models.js
+Now that we should have some rides data stored in our database, you can complete the `selectRidesByParkId` function in `models/rides.js`

-**Hint: I know that we've just gone through all the effort of converting the `park_name`s to `park_id`s but our clients will want the names to be sent to them.**
+> *Although we've just gone through all the effort of converting the `park_name`s to `park_id`s but it turns out our clients will want the names to be sent to them.* :woman_facepalming:

+---

 ### Task 10

-Complete the `updatePark` function in models.js
+Complete the `updateParkById` function in models.js

+---

 ### Task 11

-Complete the `removePark` function in models.js
+Complete the `removeParkById` function in models.js

+---
+---

 ## Advanced Tasks